 Our regional parks require a $3-$5 entrance fee – but they are worth every penny!

 Buy your annual pass online.
 I always get the $80 one that I can use at all the parks and beaches governed by OCParks.

 Aliso and Wood Canyons Wilderness Park (Aliso Viejo and Laguna Beach)

 Ronald W. Caspers Regional Park (San Juan Capistrano)

 Thomas F. Riley Wilderness Park (Coto de Caza)

 South Orange County City Park Links

-- Aliso Viejo (park guide with interactive map and photos)
+- Aliso Viejo (park guide with photos)

 - Dana Point (parks gallery and amenities, 1-2 photos, links to maps)

 - Laguna Beach (list with a short paragraph, map, and 1 photo per park)